 The 2015-2016 topic will be debated.
 Please note that NFA L/D is a communication-oriented event, and that a description of the event, topic, and rules may be found on the web at the NFA/LD home page.
 L/D debaters may NOT compete in any other IE’ s in Pattern A or B. This will help the tournament run on schedule and contribute to the wellness of those involved in LD.

 The following fees will be assessed at the tournament:

 $30.00 School Fee $10.00 per Individual Events slot (Duo = one slot).

 $75.00 per NPDA Team $25.00 per LD Debater

 Commitment - Each Individual Events judge can cover up to five IE slots or portion thereof per pattern, and each debate judge can cover up to two NPDA teams or LD entries.
 Judges must be qualified to judge the level of competition at which their school’s competitors are entered.
 Judges with any remaining eligibility in a given division are not deemed qualified to judge within that division.
-Teams may not strike judges.
+Teams may not strike judges, but do read the constraint policy noted earlier.
 Please alert us to all judging constraints with registration, or in a separate E Mail.
 We need to know former coaches of your competitors, and competitors or schools which your judges cannot judge.
 We ask for a four year separation per NPDA requirements.
 If you have both IEs and LD, please let us know what your judges prefer to judge when these two conflict.